The Department of Allied Health Sciences

-Chair, Allied Health Sciences Department and Assistant
+Chair, Allied Health Sciences Department and Assistant Professor

 Chad’s professional background is in educational leadership, clinical research, and healthcare administration.
 Before joining GVSU’s faculty, he began his career as an elementary teacher followed by seven years in school administration.
 Chad transitioned into a healthcare career starting at Spectrum Health where he worked as a Clinical Research Coordinator facilitating all Emergency Medicine studies in coordination as an appointed faculty with Michigan State University College of Human Medicine.
-This experience resulted in numerous research publications with a number of current studies underway for upcoming publication.
-Chad also served as an appointed member on the Spectrum Health Institutional Review Board (IRB).
+This experience resulted in numerous research publications with a number of current studies underway for an upcoming publication.
+Chad also served as an appointed member of the Spectrum Health Institutional Review Board (IRB).

 He earned his Nursing Home Administrator’s license and spent his final years before joining GVSU in administration, consulting, and researching long-term care both in non-profit and for-profit environments.
 Chad has also served on numerous local and state professional associations focused on long-term care leadership along with access and quality of care to seniors.